idaholab/moose/framework/doc/content/source/actions/AddLinearFVBCAction.md

 !syntax description /LinearFVBCs/AddLinearFVBCAction

 Linear finite volume boundary conditions are specified as objects inside the `[LinearFVBCs]` block.
 This action adds them to the [Problem](syntax/Problem/index.md).
-The main responsibility of these boundary conditions is to add contributions to the linear system matrix and right hand side through [Linear FV kernels](syntax/LinearFVBCs/index.md).
+The main responsibility of these boundary conditions is to compute contributions to the linear system matrix and right hand side through
+[Linear FV kernels](syntax/LinearFVBCs/index.md).

 More information about linear finite volume boundary conditions can be found on the